JeVois 1.22

 • When you are done, just exit the docker container.

-• To restart fresh and replace the old container by a new one, type ./hailo_sw_suite_docker_run.sh --override
+• To restart fresh and replace the old container by a new one, type ./hailo_ai_sw_suite_docker_run.sh --override

-• To copy files between your host and the Hailo docker, type this on your host (not in the container):
+• To copy files between your host and the Hailo docker, try this on your host (not in the container):

 Everything we run below is from inside the docker container we started above.